Makita MAC700 2 HP Big Bore Air Compressor

 - Cast iron pump and Big Bore cylinder/piston combo means super quick recovery time

-- Roll-bar handle provides easy transportation and protection
+- Roll-bar handle for portability and additional protection

 - Motor RPM: 1,720